c0ldbear/cryptiz-ios/README.md

 The user also have the option to change the language of the app, and can choose between English (default) and Swedish.
 The user needs to restart the app for the language to take an effect.

+The user can update the value of the crypto currency with Pull to Refresh, but it is only possible to get fresh values once every minute (60s update rate).

 ## Getting Started
 There are two builds for this project, Debug and Release.
 Debug uses CoinMarketCap's sandbox endpoint to display dummy data.
 Release uses the real endpoint, so an API-key is needed to be added in the file `release.xcconfig` in the path `./Cryptiz/Resources`.